vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/route-naming.md

 via the `--no-route` options,
-or map an automatically generated route via the `--random-route` option, it will attempt to map a route with the application name as the `HOSTNAME` component of the route.
+or map an automatically generated route via the `--random-route` option, it will attempt to map a route with the application name as the hostname component of the route.

 This may result in collisions with other applications of the same name running on the same foundation.